umd-lhcb/lhcb-ntuples-gen/docs/data/cutflows/RDst_run1_vs_run2/detail.md

 ## Comparison between run 1 and run 2 individual

-!!! note Generation

-    These cutflows, for both run 1 and 2, are generated with :

-    ```
-    make cutflow-rdst-detail-individual
-    ```

-    The output will be printed out to terminal.

 | cut name                                         | run 1 yield   | run 2 yield   | run 1 efficiency   | run 2 efficiency   | double ratio   |
 |--------------------------------------------------|---------------|---------------|--------------------|--------------------|----------------|
 | After DaVinci                                    | 5796          | 6731          | -                  | -                  | -              |